 All of life, all celebrations, all holidays, all interactions with others center around food.
 When food is taken away, much more enjoyment of life is lost than you might think.

 My husband sometimes watches the Food Network.
 Not me.

-With its absurd challenges (“Here, make dinner in 15 minutes using a slab of prime rib, a jar of marshmallow fluff and a packet of instant oatmeal.”
+With its absurd challenges (“Your challenge is to make dinner in 15 minutes using a slab of prime rib, a jar of marshmallow fluff and a packet of instant oatmeal.”
 Come on.) and its ruthless judges, just the thought alone produces anxiety enough for me to break out in hives.

 That’s why it surprised me one night over two years ago when I had a dream.
 It was the only dream I’ve ever had that I knew was from God.
 The colors, layers and emotions were distinct and vivid, unlike my usual weird fragmented dreams that I can’t remember.